S-Read3r/reading-notes/README.md

 This is a personal based definition of what a growth mindset is and this blog is to be taken with a grain of salt.
 The following are things that help me have a growth mindset.

-### What aree the Benefits of having a growth mindset?
+### What are the Benefits of having a growth mindset?

 **Having a growth mindsets allows you to have a positive outlook on life. **